RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     to be used, as in this example.
 Unassigned beams will be ignored (the given layout file does not use beams 2 or 3).

+    `freq_interp_kind` sets the type of frequency interpolation for all UVBeam objects defined in the beam list (see documentation on UVBeam for options).

+    When used with version of pyuvdata >= 2.0.1, the `spline_interp_opts` keyword lets the user set the order on the angular interpolating polynomial spline function.
+By default, it is cubic.

     Analytic beams may require additional parameters.

     - uniform = The same response in all directions.
 No additional parameters.